Amortization Period: The actual number of years it will take to pay back your mortgage loan.

 Interest Rate: The value charged by the lender for the use of the lender’s money.
 Expressed as a percentage.

-Land Transfer Tax, Deed Tax Or Property Purchase Tax: A fee paid to the municipal and /or provincial government for the transferring of property from seller to buyer.
+Land Transfer Tax, Deed Tax Or Property Purchase Tax: A fee paid to the municipal and/or provincial government for the transferring of property from a seller to buyer.

 Maturity Date: The end of the term, at which time you can pay off the mortgage or renew it.